course-details-portlet

 Learning outcome

-Ingress: The course will provide the students with basic knowledge and understanding in the most central part of engineering geology, rock and soil.
+Ingress: The course will provide students with basic knowledge and understanding of the most central parts of engineering geology of rocks and soils

-Knowledge: When the course is fulfilled the student is able to describe the engineering properties of rock and soil materials, debris generation and distribution, and the geological factors affecting the stability of a facility on and in the soil.
-Furthermore, the student can give an account of engineering geological investigations, engineering, stability of slopes and protection of underground facilities, etc.
+Knowledge: The students will be able to describe the material properties of rocks and soils, the formation and distribution of soils and the engineering geological conditions that affect the stability of structures on and in the ground.
+Furthermore, students can account for engineering geological investigations, design, slope stability and securing of underground structures.

-Skills: Based on lectures and exercises, students will be able to conduct basic engineering geological assessments and analyzes and to interpret formation and understand the properties of different soils.
-Students should be familiar with the main analyzes and methods in the lab and in the field and should have an understanding of the importance of engineering geology related to technical issues during construction.
+Skills: Based on lectures and exercises, students will be able to make basic engineering geological assessments and analyses and to interpret the formation of a soil and understand its properties.
+After completing the course, students should be able to explain the importance of engineering geology in connection with construction engineering issues and the most important analyses and methods in the lab and in the field.

-General competencies: When the course is fulfilled the student is able to perform basic engineering geological assessments and analyses, and to understand the relevance of engineering geology in complex projects in and on rock and soils.
+Competence: After completing the course, students are able to make basic engineering geological assessments and analyses and to understand the importance of engineering geology for complex projects in and on rocks and soils.

 Learning methods and activities

 Lectures.
 Obligatory excursions and tutorials including classification of soils and rocks, use of air photos and geological maps, engineering geological problems related to design and stability.
-The course will be taught in Norwegian.
 The course is evaluated by a reference group.

 Compulsory assignments